g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

   </body>
 </html>
 ```
 This basic web page structure in HTML Code is defined with the language as English.
 There are `meta` tags for character encoding and `viewport` settings in its head section to ensure that it displays properly on different devices.
 The title of the page is "Async Example".
 The body consists of an `h1` heading which has the phrase "Async Loading Example".
-At the end of the body, there are two script tags. `analytics.js` and `advertising.js` have their `async` attributes included in them.
+At the end of the body, there are two script tags. `analytics.js` and `advertising.js` have their `async` attributes included.
 This means that these scripts will be fetched and executed asynchronously without blocking the HTML parsing.

 If you use `defer`, find the `script` tag in the HTML document and attach the `defer` attribute to the `script` tag:
 ```htmlembedded